 Drs.
 Horton and Vranas and their team are dedicated to the highest standard of excellence and extraordinary service in order to help you achieve and maintain optimal dental health for a lifetime, restore problem areas, and cosmetically enhance the appearance of your smile.
-Dr. Horton and Dr. Vranas are both Fellows of the Academy of General Dentistry in St. Charles, IL.
+Dr. Horton and Dr. Vranas are both Fellows of the Academy of General Dentistry.

 Brushing and flossing are important for more than just a pretty smile

 Taking care of those pearly whites can affect the health of gums, as well, which serve as anchors to the teeth.
 Not performing daily cleaning can result in periodontal disease, an infection of the gums that, over time, could result in tooth loss from deterioration of bone and tissue that hold the teeth in place, according to the National Institute of Dental and Craniofacial Research.